- Find out how to send money to your loved ones back home using a simple, low-cost service.

-Remitly is an online international money transfer platform, used to send money to friends and family in over 50 countries worldwide.
+Remitly is an online international money transfer platform for sending money to friends and family in over 50 countries worldwide.

-The transfer fees are low and the exchange rates offered can often be better than those used by banks, so it is a very convenient way to send money back home.
+The transfer fees are low, and the exchange rates can often be better than those used by banks, so it is a very convenient way to send money back home.

 How Remitly started